MahaThafar/OncoRTT-Method/README.md

 ### Prerequisites:

-There are several required Python packages to run the code.
+There are several required Python packages to run the code such as:
+- numpy
+- Scikit-learn
+- keras
+- tensorflow
+- bio-embeddings
+- pandas
 These packages can be installed using pip or conda as the follwoing example
 ```
 pip install -r requirements.txt